johnwcowan/r7rs-work/HttpRequest.md

 Multiple headers are coalesced in the order they appear in the response, with a space character separating them.

-*raw-headers*: A string represting the characters of the header section of the response.
+*raw-headers*: A string representing the characters of the header section of the response.

 *cookie-jar*:  A cookie-jar (see above).
 Cookies are inserted